Grove Collaborative (GROV)

 Share Issuance

-- Grove Collaborative went public in June 2022 through a SPAC merger with Virgin Group Acquisition Corp.
+- Grove Collaborative became a publicly traded company in June 2022 through a SPAC merger with Virgin Group Acquisition Corp.
 II.
+The transaction included an $86 million Private Investment in Public Equity (PIPE) from various investors.

 Inbound Investments